juanfonsecaLS1/Trainline.scrapping/README.md

  * Average time (minutes)
  * If there is direct trains or not (TRUE or FALSE)

-Based on [Tidy web scraping in R — Tutorial and resources](https://towardsdatascience.com/tidy-web-scraping-in-r-tutorial-and-resources-ac9f72b4fe47) and his repository available [here](https://github.com/keithmcnulty/scraping).
+Based on [Tidy web scraping in R — Tutorial and resources](https://towardsdatascience.com/tidy-web-scraping-in-r-tutorial-and-resources-ac9f72b4fe47) and the repository available [here](https://github.com/keithmcnulty/scraping).